-Not many people like raw green beans but when you have fermented green beans for a week on your countertop, they take on a delicious flavor, keep their crunch, and provide some healthy bacteria for your gut.
+Not many people like raw green beans.
+But when you have fermented green beans on your countertop, they take on a delicious flavor, keep their crunch, and provide some healthy bacteria for your gut.
 This recipe is one to try on those “a little too ready at harvest” green beans in your summer garden.

 Healthy snacking